Jiggins/mu-cs401-f2015/lecture-14.md

 -Images have multiscale properties, i.e. the statically probability of the distribution remains the same when viewing the image when zoomed in or viewing it full sized.

-Stereo fuse (Stereo vision) - Using two camera that are close side-by-side position for depth perception, gives uncertainly which is important, e.g. we know where a ball might land after thrown but can't tell for sure where it'll land but the general area, i.e. a gust of wind could change the trajectory at the last second.
+Stereo fuse (Stereo vision) - Using two cameras that are close side-by-side position for depth perception, gives uncertainly which is important, e.g. we know where a ball might land after thrown but can't tell for sure where it'll land but the general area, i.e. a gust of wind could change the trajectory at the last second.

 Encoding on noisy channel